-Cannibal Farm – aka Escape from Cannibal Farm – is a 2017 British horror film written, produced and directed by Charlie Steeds (The Barge People; Winterskin; The House of Violent Desire).
-The Dark Temple Motion Pictures production stars Kate Marie Davies, Barrington De La Roche, and David Lenik.
+Written, produced and directed by Charlie Steeds (A Werewolf in England; An English Haunting; The Barge People; Winterskin; The House of Violent Desire).
+The Dark Temple Motion Pictures production stars Kate Marie Davies, Barrington De La Roche and David Lenik.

-In the British countryside, the Harver family head out on an idyllic summer camping trip where they can bury past tensions and enjoy some family bonding.
+In the English countryside, the Harver family head out on an idyllic summer camping trip where they can bury past tensions and enjoy some family bonding.

 However, when their camp is sabotaged by an unseen intruder in the night, they head to the nearby creepy old farm desperate for help, where vengeful farmer Hunt Hansen and his hideously deformed son aren’t farming animals.

 Caged and waiting for their limbs to be severed, cooked and eaten one at a time, the Harver family must overcome their differences and unite in order to escape alive…

 “It features performances from very strong British actors, cinematography that highlights the lovely UK countryside, buckets of gore and dismembered body parts, and yes – nods (just nods) to one of the greatest films in horror history.
 Hell, it’s even got twinges of comedy, too.
 My only complaint is Charlie Steeds going a little overboard with the writing and stumbling over himself.”
 Horror Society

 “In Cannibal Farm, there is no grit.
 There is no suspense.
 The kills are extremely unoriginal.
 The deaths are never frightening.
 And the way the super-thin story plays out is totally nonsensical.
 Nothing makes any sense.”
 The Movie Sleuth